New York Rehab Centers | Detox, Inpatient Rehab, FAQ

 Some of the latest facts on addiction in New York include:

-- according to emergency room data, males are twice as likely to experience opioid overdose than females
+- According to emergency room data, males are twice as likely to experience opioid overdose in this state than females.

 Addiction Treatment At Ark Behavioral Health

 At Ark Behavioral Health, we’re here to work with you to help you begin your recovery.